Prevent dental problems

-The differences between a dental hygienist and prevention assistant
+The differences between a dental hygienist and a prevention assistant

-In our practices, you’ll meet dental hygienists as well as prevention assistants, but what is exactly are the differences between the two?
+In our practices, you’ll meet dental hygienists and prevention assistants, but what are the differences between the two?
 A Dental hygienist holds an HBO degree and is continuously tested on the latest quality standards.
-A dental hygienist focuses on the prevention of things such as gum problems and cavities.
-Alongside this, the dental hygienist can also handle treatment of gums infections such as periodontitis and gingivitis.
+A dental hygienist focuses on preventing things such as gum problems and cavities.
+The dental hygienist can also treat gums infections such as periodontitis and gingivitis.

-Where the work of the dental hygienist begins, stops in principle the work of the prevention assistant.
-A prevention assistant gives advice over the prevention of cavities and gum diseases.
+Where the work of the dental hygienist begins, the work of the prevention assistant stops in principle.
+A prevention assistant gives advice on the prevention of cavities and gum diseases.
 Alongside this, the prevention assistant deals with the treatment of simple complaints.

 Before you undergo any treatment, a DPSI measurement is performed.
 This works as follows; Our dental hygienists give your gums a score between 0 and 4.
 From the basis of these scores, we define your treatment plan.

 |0||Your gums are healthy: the colour is pink, they sit flush with your teeth and don’t bleed|

 |1||While taking the scores your gums bled and are infected.
 You have problems with gingivitis*|

 |2||You also have issues with tartar alongside gingivitis|

 |3-||There’s a case of the early stages of periodontitis|